 A recent study provides more evidence of a link between high body mass index as a young man and severe liver disease in later life.
 The authors call for earlier interventions and additional screening for those at risk.

-Already, in some American states, more than 35 percent of the population are obese.
+Already, in some American states, more than

 Over recent years, links between obesity in youth and liver disease later in life have also become clear.
 These liver diseases include chronic viral hepatitis B and C, as well as non-alcoholic liver disease.